koshishshresthaa/PDFCHATBOT_RAG/README.md

 # Chatbot with LangChain and Ollama

 This repository contains a chatbot project developed using LangChain and the Ollama model.
 It includes two Jupyter Notebook files and a `requirements.txt` file.
+Chatbot that can answer user queries from any documents and add a conversational form for collecting user information (Name, Phone Number, Email) when user ask chatbot to call them.

 ## Files: